TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Receiver.md

 <sup>2</sup> ASTM B258-18 is a standard for the proper wire gauge for electrical conductors.
 It is important to adhere to this standard to ensure the system is safe by avoiding overheating, short circuits, and fires due to improper wire gauges.  <br />

 <sup>3</sup> The system will be located outdoors, so it is essential that the electrical components will be protected from environemental weather hazards and damage.
-The IP67 rating protect the system from cover rain, snow, dust, wind, and UV.
-This will be acheived by using a NEMA box to house the system's components. <br />
+The IP67 rating protects the system from rain, snow, dust, wind, and UV.
+This will be acheived by using a NEMA box to house the system's components excluding the solar panel. <br />

 <sup>4</sup> Reducing maintenace is important to reduce the workload for the continuing function of the drone tracker system after the project is completed.
 For example,the system will be less useful if a worker must constantly change the discharged batteries, so solar generation will be used to recharge batteries that will last for at least two years. <br />